thma/WhyHaskellMatters/README.md

 odd `odd` which is a predicate from the Haskell standard library that returns `True` if an integral number is odd.

-Now let's assume that we also need another function that computes the square for any odd number.
+Now let's assume that we also need another function that computes the square for any odd number:
-As you can imagine we can use the standard library predicate `even`:

 ```haskell
 ifOddSquare :: Integer -> Integer